Date of Last Revision: June 2017

 The Online Services provide users with access to certain content and services we make available, including information about our course offerings, interactive features, online education and training opportunities, business, news, and other related topics that may be customized based on the user’s expressed interests, likes and dislikes.

 By accessing the Online Services, you agree to abide by all security and safety measures established by APUS or its partners or service providers.

 Software in the Online Services

 The Online Services may contain information, news, and/or press releases about us or others, including cross-references to others’ products or services.
 We disclaim any duty or obligation to update any such information, news, or press releases, and your reliance on information contained in these materials is at your own risk.

 Moreover, any opinions, advice, statements, comments, services, offers or other information expressed or made available by third parties, including users or others, are those of the respective author(s) and do not necessarily state or reflect the views, findings, or opinions of APUS.
 Any description or reference to non-APUS products, services or programs is for informational purposes only and shall not constitute an endorsement or a recommendation of such products, services or programs by APUS.

 Third-Party Sites and Linking

-Unless otherwise set forth in a written agreement between you and APUS, you must adhere to APUS’s linking policy as follows: (a) the appearance, position and other attributes of the link may not be such as to damage or dilute the goodwill associated with APUS’s name or any APUS trademark or service mark; (b) the appearance, position, and other attributes of the link may not create the false appearance that your organization or entity is sponsored by, affiliated with, or associated with APUS, and (c) when selected by a user, the link must display the Online Services on full-screen and not within a “frame” on the linking site.
+Unless otherwise set forth in a written agreement between you and APUS, you must adhere to APUS’s linking policy as follows: (a) the appearance, position and other attributes of the link may not be such as to damage or dilute the goodwill associated with APUS’s name or any APUS trademark or service mark; (b) the appearance, position, and other attributes of the link may not create the false appearance that your organization or entity is endorsed or sponsored by, affiliated with, or associated with APUS, and (c) when selected by a user, the link must display the Online Services on full-screen and not within a “frame” on the linking site.

 Rules of Conduct